stuerp/aclview/README.md

 v0.2.0, 2023-xx-xx, *""*

-* Changed: Implemented percentage display for the Lister window menu bar.
+* Implemented percentage display for the Lister window menu bar.
+* The text can be searched using the default search feature of the Lister.

 v0.1.0, 2023-06-14, *"Scratchin' the itch"*